Documentation Index

 Adjust call schedule, audit lead segment, clean list

-High answer rate but low Objective Met in Call Progression
+High answer rate but low Goal Met in Call Progression

 Prompt or question flow needs work